sinesiobittencourt/Install_Ruby_and_Gems/README.md

-# Install Ruby and Gems
+# Install Ruby on Rails and Gems

   Check new version in http://ftp.ruby-lang.org/pub/ruby